awsdocs/amazon-connect-admin-guide/doc_source/security-bp.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/architecture/amazonconnectpersonas.png)

-1. IAM administrator – IAM administrators create or modify Amazon Connect resources and may also delegate administrative access to other principals\.
+1. AWS administrator – AWS administrators create or modify Amazon Connect resources and may also delegate administrative access to other principals by using the AWS Identity and Access Management \(IAM\) service\.
 The scope of this persona is focused on creating and administering your Amazon Connect instance\.

 1. Amazon Connect administrator – Service administrators determine which Amazon Connect features and resources employees should access within the Amazon Connect console\.
 The service administrator assigns security profiles to determine who can access the Amazon Connect console and what tasks they can perform\.
 The scope of this persona is focused on creating and administering your Amazon Connect contact center\.